LoveCommunity/love.dart/README.md

 **Event Based Trigger will trigger effect when event meet some condition**.

-We have a series of operators (methods) that has prifix `on` to aproach this better:
+We have a series of operators (methods) that has prifix `on` to approach this better:

 ```diff